victordomingos/Count-files/README.md

 The main file should have the execution permission bit set (`chmod +x`on Unix-like systems) and should be in a directory listed in the PATH environment variable (usually Python's `site-packages`).

 I agree there should be a more straight-forward instalation process.
-While that doesn't happen, please feel free to take a look at the next section and consider contributing to this project.
+While that doesn't happen, please feel free to take a look at the next section and maybe consider contributing to this project.

 ## Did you find a bug or do you have a suggestion?